Bill

 AI Summary

-This bill expands the use of ranked choice voting, a system where voters rank candidates in order of preference and votes are transferred in rounds until winners are determined, to all locally elected offices, not just county supervisors and city councils.
-It requires the State Board of Elections to establish standards for vote tabulation software used with existing voting systems for ranked choice voting and to approve such software, and also mandates procedures for copying damaged or defective ballots that electronic systems cannot read.
-Localities can now request risk-limiting audits, a security measure to verify election results, for elections using ranked choice voting, and these elections will not be included in random draws for standard audits.
-The State Board will create general voter education materials on ranked choice voting and can modify recount procedures to accommodate this voting method.
-Additionally, the bill directs the Department of Elections to review and report on the framework for testing and approving voting equipment by the start of the 2027 legislative session, and it permanently removes the 2031 expiration date for using ranked choice voting in elections.
+This bill expands the use of ranked choice voting, a system where voters rank candidates in order of preference, to all local governing bodies, not just county boards of supervisors and city councils, and makes this option permanent by removing its 2031 expiration date.
+The State Board of Elections will now be responsible for setting standards and approving vote tabulating software for ranked choice voting, and will also provide general voter education materials on the system, while localities can request assistance with local materials.
+The bill also allows for the copying of damaged or defective ballots that electronic voting systems cannot count, permits localities to request risk-limiting audits (a security measure to verify election results) for ranked choice voting elections, and clarifies that such elections will not be part of random drawings for these audits.
+Additionally, the State Board is empowered to modify recount procedures to accommodate ranked choice voting, and the Department of Elections is directed to review and report on the framework for testing and approving voting equipment by the 2027 legislative session.

 Committee Categories